End of the year IEP meeting? Here’s what you should ask.

 It is important to get classroom teachers opinions as to your child’s progress to the IEP team.
 Often only one of the teachers will be present at an IEP meeting.
 Find out what other teachers think.
 Written progress reports are a possibility.
 Don’t forget that next year you may have all new teachers.
 This year’s teachers spent 9 months learning about your child – make sure that information is communicated to the team and documented.
 You may have heard from a teacher that your child was having trouble in one particular class.
 Make sure that teacher’s thoughts are documented.

-Need some outside help?
+Need some outside help from a special education lawyer or advocate?
 Schedule a call here.